18 September 2025

 There are a few key points you’ll need to meet to be approved for car finance as a casual worker.
 The main ones are:

 • Income stability: lenders want to see consistency in your payslips.
-Working consistent hours and receiving stable income will go a long way towards helping you get approved.
+Working the same hours each week and receiving a stable income will go a long way towards helping you get approved.
+Inconsistent shifts and payslips will be a significant red flag.

 • Other standard eligibility criteria: aside from these casual-specific points, you’ll have to meet all the other regular criteria, such as age, residency, credit history and more.